-- Turn off the heat, and stir in the rest of the oil, 2 tbsp wine vinegar.
-Taste – there should be a balance of sweet and sour.
+- Turn off the heat, and stir in the rest of the oil, 2 tablespoon wine vinegar.
+Taste - there should be a balance of sweet and sour.
 If it needs more sour, add the rest of the vinegar.

 - Stir in the almonds and basil, taste, and season with salt and black pepper.

-- Set aside to cool to room temperature before serving… although it’s actually best served the next day.
+- Set aside to cool to room temperature before serving (although it's actually best served the next day).

 - Store in an airtight container in the 'fridge for up to a week.
 Before serving, heat gently to room temperature.